Daniel Mirer / Artist Statements & Art Work Descriptions

 Color Photographs, Mounted and Framed

-Indifferent West is a photographic series that investigates the western American landscape and its touristic architectural sites.
-Through this project, I photograph the found and sentimental representations of the mythic frontier and the the center of American iconify.
-The images are of tourist sites, places that are familiar and cliche but that also cite that lack of a picturesque image of ideal landscape.
-The photographs represent an America western landscape from the point of view as a toursist.
-Traveling through place to place of this contemporary American west, sites representing cultural influences where the romantic constructions of land and people through its institutions the perpetuating a mythic West.
+Indifferent West is a photographic series investigating the Western American landscape and tourist architectural sites.
+Through this project, I photograph the found and sentimental representations of the mythic frontier and the center of American iconify.
+The images are of tourist sites and familiar and cliche places, but they also cite the lack of a picturesque image of an ideal landscape.
+The photographs represent an American western landscape from the point of view of a tourist.
+Traveling from place to place in this contemporary American West, sites representing cultural influences where the romantic constructions of land and people perpetuate a mythic West through its institutions.
 The results are that the West has become a vast site of touristic ventures where elements of kitsch and consumption about space intersect with the comic.
-These models developed by private entertainment industries for tourism projecting the notion of an untamed, hostile wilderness, seeming lifeless and void, which becomes raped in myth, attending to what is called the American West.
-The West had become a place where the Lone Ranger, Marlboro Man, and the Noble Savage, were invented and where they continue to reside in the collective cultural unconscious.
-The images show a recontextualize of the American west, indifferent to history establishing an American psyche; which has become into a self-referent notion of ambiguity.
+These models developed by private entertainment industries for tourism project the notion of an untamed, hostile wilderness, seeming lifeless and void, which becomes raped in myth, attending to what is called the American West.
+The West had become a place where the Lone Ranger, Marlboro Man, and the Noble Savage were invented and where they continue to reside in the collective cultural unconscious.
+The images show a recontextualization of the American West, indifferent to history, establishing an American psyche that has become a self-referent notion of ambiguity.

 [ top ]